OpenClassrooms-Student-Center/Python-P783-mentors/README.md

 ### Prerequisites

-- GitHub account with read access to this repository
+- GitHub account with read and write access to this repository's code
+- Access to the CircleCI project `lettings-site`
+- Heroku account
 - Git CLI
 - SQLite3 CLI
 - Python interpreter, version 3.6 or higher.